SMARTLAGOON/AlLoRa/README.md

  2. Establish Connection:

-    The first thing to do with the Sender is to use the establish_connection method.
-It will wait until a message for itself arrives, in order to sync with the Receiver/Gateway Node.
+    The first thing to do with the Source is to use the establish_connection method.
+It will wait until a message for itself arrives, in order to sync with the Requester/Gateway Node.

  3. Set a File: